alegarciadelrio/devops-challenges/aws-developer-associate.md

 - **Provisioned Concurrency**: Pre-initialized execution environments
 - **Account Concurrency Limit**: Default 1,000 concurrent executions per region

+### Integration

+- **Event source mapping**: AWS Lambda resource that reads from an event source and invokes a Lambda function.
+Services supported Amazon Kinesis, Amazon DynamoDB and Amazon Simple Queue Service

 ### Lambda@Edge

 - **Lambda@Edge**: functions can only be created in the us-east-1.